ballerina-platform/ballerina-spec/beps/lib-graphql/1472_graphql_attach_time_dispatch.md

 Full design work for Federation v2 parity is deferred to the Apollo Federation v2 Parity BEP and is not designed here: the directive set, `FieldSet` validation, reference-resolver narrowing, static composition, and cross-module entities.
 None of it is committed by this proposal, and none of it should be read as if it were.
 See [Non-Goals](#non-goals).

-**The one piece of direction this proposal does commit to**, because it builds on the structure [Section 1](#1-compile-time-resolved-runtime-dispatch) introduces and should not wait on the rest of federation's design: `_entities` and `_service` are resolved **natively by the engine**, not injected as compiled Ballerina source.
+**The one piece of direction this proposal does commit to**, because it builds on the structure [Section 1](#1-attach-time-resolved-runtime-dispatch) introduces and should not wait on the rest of federation's design: `_entities` and `_service` are resolved **natively by the engine**, not injected as compiled Ballerina source.
 Today those resolvers are synthesised at compile time by generating Ballerina source from template files with placeholder substitution and parsing the result back in.
 That templating step can fail (`GRAPHQL_1205`/`GRAPHQL_1206`) independently of anything the user wrote.
-Once the engine holds a compile-time-resolved dispatch table for ordinary fields anyway, the same structure can hold an entity type map (`__typename` → type symbol + optional `resolveReference`), and no Ballerina source needs synthesising: `_service { sdl }` is answered by the engine from the encoded schema, and `_entities(representations:)` dispatches on `__typename` through the map.
+Once the engine holds a attach-time-resolved dispatch table for ordinary fields anyway, the same structure can hold an entity type map (`__typename` → type symbol + optional `resolveReference`), and no Ballerina source needs synthesising: `_service { sdl }` is answered by the engine from the encoded schema, and `_entities(representations:)` dispatches on `__typename` through the map.

 Two points of precision, because this replaces a shipped implementation rather than adding a new one: